emcuttsy/personal-website/content/blog/2021-07-17-my-path-to-a-first-science-news-story/index.md

 Whew.
 That's probably more detail than anyone wanted or needed.
 But the point is to be transparent.

 I hope you got the sense that there wasn't any master plan here.
 There wasn't.
 Getting a mentor was the most important part for me, and I'd recommend finding someone to mentor you if you can.
 But if not, there's no magic to it.
 My editor at *Science News* didn't know my mentor --- she took my pitch based on what it said and the little portfolio I had, not because of backroom handshaking.
-If you build up a portfolio and write a good pitch (there's a whole [database](https://www.theopennotebook.com/pitch-database/) of examples), you can definitely get published.
+If you build up a portfolio and write a good pitch (there's a whole [database](https://www.theopennotebook.com/pitch-database/) of examples), you can get published.

 You might get rejected, and that's fine.
 Pitch the story again somewhere else.
 I only pitched *Science News* after *Eos* rejected my first pitch.
 And pitch again to editors who don't take your first pitch --- *Eos* took me the second time around.